 - Display Histogram displays histograms of R, G, and B channels.

-shows normalized pixel level contours for the image file luminance channel, where luminance is defined as Y = 0.30*R + 0.59*G + 0.11*B. A maximum value of 1 corresponds to pixel level = 255 for image files with a bit depth of 8 or 65535 for a bit depth of 16.
+shows normalized pixel level contours for the image file luminance channel, where luminance is defined as 0.2125*R + 0.7154*G + 0.0721*B (you can choose between this and the older NTSC value of Y = 0.30*R + 0.59*G + 0.11*B in Options III).
+A maximum value of 1 corresponds to pixel level = 255 for image files with a bit depth of 8 or 65535 for a bit depth of 16.
 Some illumination nonuniformity is evident in the plot: the top is brighter than the bottom.
 The image is smoothed (lowpass filtered) before the contours are plotted.
 The side and corner regions are shown as red rectangles.
 The approximate location of the maximum luminance is indicated by a yellow O.

 Luminance (relative pixel level) contour plot